Registration for Cleaning the Capital

 Student volunteer hours

-- Register their cleanup online during the campaign.
+- Register their cleanup project.

 - Complete their cleanup project.